ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 <setoption choice="1" name="useWaterDemandAveYear"/>
 ```

 When activated, water demand maps for one single year must be provided to LISFLOOD as a NetCDF stack (`readNetcdfStack=1`).
 Maps can be provided with any, even non-constant, frequency.
 LISFLOOD will continue using the same water demand map until a new water demand map is available in the NetCDF stack.
 The same year will be cycled over time.
-This option is frequently used for forecasting, when water demand information are not available.
+This option is frequently used for forecasting, when future water demand information is not available.

 >**Note**: LISFLOOD cannot switch `useWaterDemandAveYear` on and off during the same simulation.
 This means it is not possible to run a continuous simulation using water demand maps for a period and an average water demand year for another period.
 If an average year must be used together with other water demand maps, it is necessary to create a NetCDF file containing existing water demand information and the necessary number of average years.
 >